biximilien/solidus-template/README.md

 This is an opinionated template with my personnal preferences of a Ruby on Rails application with Solidus pre-installed.

+What is included:
+* Views are converted to HAML template
+* Replaced the frontend with Bulma CSS
+* RSpec is pre-installed

 ## Ruby Version

 This template targets Ruby version 2.5.7 but may work with other versions.